hey-mike/Notes/React/README.md

 - single global handler
 - event bubbling: What it does instead is attach a single event handler to the root element, which listens to all the events,
 - single global handler : When an event we are interested in is fired by the browser, React calls the handler on the specific components on its behalf.

+## Server side rendering

+- SEO :One of the main reasons we may want to render our applications on the server-side is Search Engine Optimization (SEO).
+- A common code base: We do not have many options on the client: our applications have to be written in JavaScript.
+There are some languages that can be converted into JavaScript at build time, but the concept does not change.
+- Better performance:we all love client-side applications, because they are fast and responsive, but there is a problem: the bundle has to be loaded and run before users can take any action on the application.

+`SSR or not`

+- If your page is non-interactive don't render it in the browser (Only render the page to HTML on the server.)
+(Not only is computational time saved by skipping rendering to the DOM but also load time is saved by skipping loading JavaScript code.)

+- If your page is non-interactive and doesn't change on every request, then render it on the server at build-time.

+- The SSR should be enabled on when strictly needed.
+For example, if you need SEO or if you need to customize the social sharing information, you should start thinking about it.

+- If you realize that your application takes a lot of time to fully load and you have already done all the optimization (see the following chapter for more about this topic), you can consider using server-side rendering to offer a better experience to your users and improve the perceived speed.